 - The average visitor spends over 13 minutes at a time on the platform.

 - In four years, the network expanded from about 40 million visitors to over 243 million visitors:

 So what’s the reason for Reddit growing into such an expansive and diverse community?
 Primarily because of the freedom that the forum encourages its users.

 Reddit allows its users to be themselves — or, somebody completely different — whichever they prefer.
 Reddit’s Founder, Alexis Ohanian, explains:

 Reddit offers the opportunity for us, as humans, to connect on a much deeper, broader level because users have an alter ego and aren't tied to a social network of friends with whom they want to share how perfect their lives are.

 Despite its vast, diversified community base, other online advertising methods such as Google Ads and Facebook Ads continue to dominate the market, leaving Reddit in their wake.

 Despite this, many businesses continue to use this less popular advertising platform for reaching their audience with Reddit ads.

 What are Reddit ads?

 Reddit ads are commonly referred to as Promoted Posts and closely resemble regular user-submitted posts on Reddit.
-The main difference with ads and regular posts is that ads have a light blue background and are marked with a “Promoted” label.
+The main difference with ads and regular posts is that ads have a light blue background and have a “Promoted” label mark.
 Promoted Posts are located at the top of each listing page, and are rotated among other Promoted Posts.